needle-mirror/com.unity.xr.arfoundation/Documentation~/environment-probe-manager.md

 ## Debug Prefab

-This Prefab will be instantiated for each manually or automatically placed environment probe.
+This Prefab is instantiated for each manually or automatically placed environment probe.
 This is not required, but Unity provides it for debugging purposes.